-This document is based on the AT90SC12872RCFT Technical Data Sheet [TD].

-The term Target of Evaluation (TOE) is standard CC terminology and refers to the product being evaluated, the AT90SC12872RCFT MCU device in this case.
+17 This document is based on the AT90SC320288RCT Technical Data Sheet [TD].
+18 The term Target of Evaluation (TOE) is standard CC terminology and refers to the product being evaluated, the AT90SC320288RCT/AT90SC144144CT MCU device in this case.
 The stated toolbox commands are also part of the evaluation.
 Downloaded test software will be used for evaluation purposes but is outside the scope of the TOE.
 Description of how to use the security features can be found in [TD].

-Security objectives are defined herein with labels in the form O.xx_xx.
+19 Security objectives are defined herein with labels in the form O.xx_xx.
 These labels are used elsewhere for reference.
 Similarly, threats, assumptions and organizational security policy are defined with labels of the form T.xx_xx, A.xx_xx, and P.xx_xx respectively.

-Hexadecimal numbers are prefixed by \$, e.g. \$FF is 255 decimal.
+20 Hexadecimal numbers are prefixed by \$, e.g. \$FF is 255 decimal.
 Binary numbers are prefixed by%, e.g.%0001 1011 is decimal 27.
 An integer value may be expressed as a hexadecimal, binary or decimal number, whichever form is the most convenient.

-1.7 References

-The following list refers to the latest revision of the following documents.

-- [ESOF] AT90SC Strength of Security Functions Analysis - [STI] Standard Test Interface - [TD] AT90SC12872RCFT Technical Data (TPR0097) - [TestROMDD] AT90SC12872RCFT Engineering Software Detailed Description - [TestROMUG] AT90SC12872RCFT Engineering Software User Guide - [TMRE2] AT90SC12872RCFT Production Test Software Detailed Description - [TMR-User] AT90SC12872RCFT Production Test Software User Guide - [PME] Package Mode Test - [TBX] Toolbox 3.x on AT90SCxxxxC Family with AdvX (TPR0133)
+1.7 References 21 The AT90SC320288RCT Deliverables List (EDL) identifies the latest revision of the following documents.
+[ESOF] AT90SC Strength of Security Functions Analysis [STI] Standard Test Interface [TD] AT90SC320288RCT Technical Data (TPR0115) [144144] AT90SC144144CT Configuration of AT90SC320288RCT (TPR0143) [TestROMDD] Engineering Software Detailed Description [TestROMUG] Engineering Software User Guide [TMRE2] Production Test Software Detailed Description [TMR-User] Production Test Software User Guide [PME] Package Mode Test [TBX] Toolbox 3.x on AT90SCxxxxC Family with AdvX (TPR0133)